ziliantech-org/fabric-utils/README.md

-This repositoriy contains functions/routines organized in library, providing various data analytic utilites
+This repositoriy contains utiltiy routines organized in libraries, providing various data analytic functions.

+All of these functions are being used and tested in Zilian's internal projects.